Enignium/Stack4Things_DockerCompose_deployment_test/README.md

 3. Navigate to the **IoT** section in the Horizon sidebar.

-4. Click on **“Add New Board”** and provide the required board information.
+4. Click on **“Create Board”** and provide the required board information.

 5. After registration, **copy the board code**.
 You’ll need it to complete the Lightning-Rod configuration.